reduxjs/redux/docs/api/Store.md

 #### Notes

 <sup>†</sup> The “vanilla” store implementation you get by calling [`createStore`](createStore.md) only supports plain object actions and hands them immediately to the reducer.

-However, if you wrap [`createStore`](createStore.md) with [`applyMiddleware`](applyMiddleware.md), the middleware can interpret actions differently, and provide support for asynchronous primitives like Promises, Observables, thunks, or anything else.
+However, if you wrap [`createStore`](createStore.md) with [`applyMiddleware`](applyMiddleware.md), the middleware can interpret actions differently, and provide support for dispathing [intents](../Glossary.md#intent).
+Intents are usually asynchronous primitives like Promises, Observables, or thunks.

 Middleware is created by the community and does not ship with Redux by default.
 You need to explicitly install packages like [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise) to use it.
 You may also create your own middleware.

-To learn how to describe asynchronous API calls, read the current state inside action creators, or chain them to execute in a sequence, see the examples for [`applyMiddleware`](applyMiddleware.md).
+To learn how to describe asynchronous API calls, read the current state inside action creators, perform side effects, or chain them to execute in a sequence, see the examples for [`applyMiddleware`](applyMiddleware.md).

 #### Example